 Armed with a water test kit and the knowledge of what to look out for, you can successfully change your gravel to something more appealing to you as well as to your fish (blue gravel isn't the norm in nature—your fish will probably enjoy the change to a more natural colored substrate).

 Because changing gravel can be invasive, it's advisable to move the fish into a temporary holding tank.
 If you don't have a spare tank, purchase a 10-gallon tank.
-It only costs about ten dollars and can be used as a hospital or quarantine tank later.
+It only costs about $10 and can be used as a hospital or quarantine tank later.
 If you absolutely cannot afford a spare tank, the next option would be to use a clean 5-gallon bucket that has never had detergents or chemicals in it.

 Time your gravel change day so that it is not immediately following a filter change or cleaning.
 This will allow the bacteria in the filter media to stabilize before you challenge them with changes.
 A few days before you plan to change the gravel, top off your tank completely.
 Test the water to ensure the ammonia and nitrite levels are zero.
 If they aren't zero, address that problem before attempting a gravel change.